fruityvince/Athena/README.md

 You can either choose to:
 - Call `show()` directly in the tool method to show your ui.
 - Create your object and return it.
 (Athena tool will automatically parent your window to itself)

+## What else ?

+###### QProgressBar
+The Process object can ive you access to a QProgressBar (That you will need to connect in you ui using `Athena.AtCore.Blueprint.setProgressbar` method).
+If a progress bar is connected to your Process you can use the `Athena.AtCore.Process.setProgressValue` that take first the new progress value and the text to display in the widget.

+###### Athena.AtCore.automatic decorator
+This decorator allow you to decorate a Process to handle many things:
+- Call `Athena.AtCore.Process.clearFeedback` automatically before running the `check` method.
+- Reset `toCheck`, `toFix` and `data` attributes to their default value.
+- Set the `isChecked` value to `True` after the `check` and `False` after the `fix`.

 # How to write an env file ?